If you want to discover Italian cuisine at its purest head to Abruzzo.

 Beef is not so common in Abruzzo but many families still raise their own pigs and, as in Calabria, flavorful, lean pork meat and cured meats such as salami are produced from these often free-roaming pigs throughout the region.

 Interestingly Abruzzo is where Navelli saffron, more often called L’Aquila saffron, is grown.
-This is generally agreed to be the very best saffron in the world.
-Its stigmas are longer, its aroma stronger and its colour deeper than any other.
+This is generally agreed to be one of the very best saffron in the world.
+Its stigmas are longer, its aroma stronger and its colour deeper than most others.
 It is also known as the red gold of Abruzzo and sells for more than $200 an ounce!
 In the area around Aquila, saffron is used in many dishes including a wonderful pasta dish known as ‘cannarozzetti allo zafferano’ which includes sheep’s ricotta, pork cheek and saffron.

 Other Abruzzese pasta